senpl/Fit-workout-fast/Privacy Policy.md

 Effective Date: 10.09.2025

-"Wrkt’N’Rest" - TRAIN WITH VIDEO (also known as Workout'N'Rest, and Workouts'N'Rest) (“the App”) is a fitness application that helps users follow exercise routines and rest intervals.
-The App provides video content from YouTube to demonstrate exercises.
+"Wrkt’N’Rest - TRAIN WITH VIDEO" (in rest of document called "Workouts'N'Rest" or the app) is a fitness application that helps users follow exercise routines and rest intervals.
+Workouts'N'Rest provides video content from YouTube to demonstrate exercises.

 ## Permission and Access